warshtranker/utorrent_magnet_fix/README.md

 2. Right click on `powershell-script.ps1` and select "Run with PowerShell"
 3. In file open dialog select your `uTorrent.exe` file
 4. The script will save path of selected uTorrent.exe to `magnet_torrent_associate_utorrent.reg`
-5. Merge the .reg file with your registry
+5. Merge the .reg file with the registry by double click on it

 ~~---------------------------------~~